stephengold/Minie/README.md

  + yellow for any collision object without contact response, which includes any `PhysicsGhostObject`
- + magenta for a `PhysicsRigidBody` (with contact response) that's both dynamic and active
+ + magenta for a `PhysicsRigidBody` or `MultiBodyCollider` (with contact response) that's both dynamic and active
- + blue for a `PhysicsRigidBody` (with contact response) that's either static or kinematic or sleeping
+ + blue for a `PhysicsRigidBody` or `MultiBodyCollider` (with contact response) that's either static or kinematic or sleeping
  + pink for a `PhysicsCharacter` (with contact response)
  + red for a `PhysicsSoftBody` with faces
  + orange for a `PhysicsSoftBody` with links but no faces